 Why not add this feature into your review?
 Decide on how many “stars” the item you’re reviewing merits — and be honest about it.
 If you think it merits five, go for it, but don’t be afraid to score it lower.
 Remember: people can become suspicious of reviews that have no negatives.

-6. Write the Call to Action
+6. Write a Product Review Call to Action